3dcitydb/3dcitydb-docs/source/impexp/database.rst

 *workspace* in case the database is version-enabled. **All operations** of the Importer/Exporter will be executed against this workspace.
 Please provide the name of the workspace and an optional *timestamp*.
-If no workspace is specified, the default *LIVE* workspace is chosen per default.
+If no workspace is specified, the default *LIVE* workspace is chosen by default.
 Again, use the *Query* button to get a list of available workspaces in the database.

 .. hint::